leonid-s-usov/lfm/README.md

 };
 ```

 Save this in `hello-world.js` and you're good to go!
 It's probably worth mentioning that since you have just a single file, you won't be doing any installing or ignoring of files or anything like that.
-So the only stuff that goes in the YAML is what you'd pass to `upload-function`.

 ## Okay, I'm Sold, Gimme!